-Dogs itch for many reasons including parasites, environmental allergies, food sensitivities, skin barrier damage and secondary infections.
-Identifying the underlying cause is the only way to stop it for good, because treating the symptom alone will not break the cycle.
+Why is my dog itching?
+Dogs itch for many reasons: fleas, environmental allergies, food sensitivities, skin barrier damage from harsh grooming products, and secondary yeast or bacterial infections.
+Identifying the root cause is the only way to stop it for good, because treating the symptom alone will not break the cycle.

 In this article: What causes dog itching | The scratch-itch cycle | Home treatment | When to see a vet | FAQs